shilpapatwary/food-gallery/README.md

 To view the application open index.html in a browser.

-Project structure
+**Project structure**

-lib
+* lib
-  ____ jquery,jquery ui
+    * jquery,jquery ui
-src
+* src
-  ____  FoodGallery.js : Constructs and dynamically renders the cards
+    * FoodGallery.js : Constructs and dynamically renders the cards

-  ____  ImageGallery : Constructs and dynamically renders the images
+    * ImageGallery : Constructs and dynamically renders the images

-  ____  stubData :json feed from the given url
+    * stubData :json feed from the given url

-style
+* style
-  ____ images : images used in css file
+    * images : images used in css file
-  ____ style.css :styles for the application
+    * style.css :styles for the application

-index.html :markup and templates for the application
+* index.html :markup and templates for the application

-Note: jQuery version used in the application has the following browser support
+**Note**: jQuery version used in the application has the following browser support
 - Chrome: (Current - 1) and Current
 - Edge: (Current - 1) and Current
 - Firefox: (Current - 1) and Current